On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Introduction

-As explained in \cite[Section 1.1]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}, the hypotheses of Theorem \ref{mainthm:Analytic_function_Lojasiewicz_exponent_one-half_Morse-Bott_Banach} are restrictive since they imply that $\sX$ is isomorphic to its continuous dual space, $\sX^*$.
 (There are examples of Banach spaces that are isomorphic to their dual spaces but are not isomorphic to Hilbert spaces.

 However, even the implication that $\sX$ is a reflexive Banach space is already restrictive for some applications of infinite-dimensional Morse Theory to geometric analysis.
 A classical theorem of Lindenstrauss and Tzafriri \cite{Lindenstrauss_Tzafriri_1971} asserts that a real Banach space in which every closed subspace is complemented (that is, is the range of a bounded linear projection) is isomorphic to a Hilbert space.)

-As in \cite{Simon_1983}, one can relax the restriction that $\sX\cong\sX^*$ by introducing an extrinsic gradient operator, $\sM(x)$, to represent the derivative, $f'(x)$, for each $x\in\sU$.
+As in \cite{Simon_1983}, one can relax the implicit restriction that $\sX\cong\sX^*$ by introducing an extrinsic gradient operator $\sM(x)$ to represent the derivative $f'(x)$ for each $x\in\sU$.